web analytics

 House mouse inside a house eating food

 Having mice in your home can be a very distressing and difficult time for anyone.
 Mice are known to carry and spread diseases such as Salmonella and Listeria through their urine, droppings and bedding.
 If you have noticed signs of a mouse infestation, it’s important to act quickly.
 Mice are prolific breeders and can have up to 12 pups each breeding cycle which can make clearing an infestation tricky.
-Use our 7-step guide to mouse control to help you regain control of your home and learn the best way to get rid of mice.
+Use our 7-step guide to dealing with house mice to help you regain control of your home and learn how to get rid of house mice.
 If you’re facing a persistent mouse problem that seems impossible to tackle on your own, it may be time to enlist the help of a professional mouse exterminator.

 1. Identify the Source of Your Mouse Problem